 Decrease Page Load Time

-40% of consumers abandon a webpage if it takes more than three seconds to load.
-Even a one-second delay decreases customer satisfaction by 16% and page conversion rate by 7%!
+47% of consumers expect a web page to load in 2 seconds or less.
+Even a one-second delay decreases page conversion rate by 7%!

 If your ecommerce product page or its contents load too slowly, you risk losing sales.
 Customers won't wait for your page to load to buy your product – they'll take their business elsewhere.
 So make sure your page is as speedy as possible.